-International students

-503.399.5141; Fax 503.365.4768 international@chemeketa.edu
+International students 503.399.5141; Fax 503.365.4768 international@chemeketa.edu

-An average of about 100 international students attend Chemeketa each year.
+Each year about 125 international students attend Chemeketa.
 Representing a variety of cultures and ethnicities, they come from more than 20 different countries.
-International students may enroll in any career and technical program or college transfer program if they meet the enrollment requirements, or attend English language training.
+International students may enroll in any career and technical program or college transfer program we offer.
+Many students attend English language training through the Chemeketa Language and Culture Institute before they enter college level programs.